ballalthrusts/simpleCube/README.md

 4. **Configure Build and Run Tasks:**
    - Make sure you have the necessary build and run configurations in your project.
 Check the `tasks.json` file for build tasks and the `launch.json` file for run configurations.

-## Additional Files

-The project directory includes additional files:

-- [`other_files`](#other-files): Link to a delightful image of a happy cat.

-Feel free to explore and use these additional files as needed.

 ## Usage Example